ycoroneos/LightDraw/README.md

   -Uses GLEW for managing extensions

+  -Can load voxel objects out of the binvox format

 ##Basic Idea of LIDR
 Instead of storing objects and material properties in a G buffer, like